MonashCybersecurityLab/SGXSSE/SE_SGX_2/README.md

 We also add a sample STREAMING.ZIP dataset in every project for your testing.
 Please unzip it before the execution.

+You may want to test different following total number of supporting file and deletion proportion in CryptoTestingApp/CryptoTestingApp.cpp.

+For example:

+int total_file_no = (int)200000;//50000;//100000

+int del_no = (int) 20000;//10000;

 ## How to Build/Execute the Application

 1. Install Intel(R) SGX SDK for Linux* OS